Planning fallacy: For individual tasks

 A survey of Canadian tax payers, published in 1997, found that they mailed in their tax forms about a week later than they predicted.
 They had no misconceptions about their past record of getting forms mailed in, but expected that they would get it done more quickly next time.
 This illustrates a defining feature of the planning fallacy: that people recognize that their past predictions have been over-optimistic, while insisting that their current predictions are realistic.

 For group tasks

 Carter and colleagues conducted three studies in 2005 that demonstrate empirical support that the planning fallacy also affects predictions concerning group tasks.
 This research emphasizes the importance of how temporal frames and thoughts of successful completion contribute to the planning fallacy.

-Additional studies

-Bent Flyvbjerg and Cass Sunstein argue that Albert O. Hirschman's Hiding Hand principle is the planning fallacy writ large, and they tested the empirical validity of the principle.
-See also further reading below for additional studies.